-The 99th percentile is derived from cTn measurements in an apparently healthy cohort and is dependent on participant selection, statistical analyses and analytical and biological variability.
-These metrics are not standardized between studies, therefore different 99th percentiles may be recommended for the same hs-cTn assay (8-10), which can potentially lead to non-conformity of how acute MI is diagnosed.
+The 99th percentile is derived from cTn measurements in an apparently healthy cohort and is dependent on participant selection, statistical analyses, and analytical and biological variability.
+These metrics are not standardized between studies; therefore, different 99th percentiles may be recommended for the same hs-cTn assay (8-10), which can potentially lead to nonconformity of how acute MI is diagnosed.
 This issue is accentuated by the fact that many centers do not even use the 99th percentile URL.
 This is problematic for the individual patient who may receive a different diagnosis depending on which URL the local hospital has implemented.
-It is also challenging from an epidemiological standpoint, making comparisons between hospitals in the same region difficult and potentially masking differences in treatment, follow-up and survival.
+It is also challenging from an epidemiological standpoint, making comparisons between hospitals in the same region difficult and potentially masking differences in treatment, follow-up, and survival.
 To increase harmonization of an MI diagnosis, a common protocol for deriving 99th percentile URLs should be applied in similar ethnic/racial populations.
 This may be accomplished in several ways, but one feasible option is the use of large high-quality studies deriving 99th URLs that are applicable for different population regions.
-These should then be documented and communicated within the manufacturers' package inserts, and thereafter implemented by the local laboratories in the relevant region.
+These should then be documented and communicated within the manufacturers' package inserts and thereafter implemented by the local laboratories in the relevant region.
 This special report provides an overview of how 99th percentile URLs should be derived and recommendations that may be useful for manufacturers, clinical laboratories, and research studies aimed at harmonizing the diagnosis of MI.
-We include some changes, modifications, and clarifications in comparison to previous recommendations that are intended to increase the robustness of future 99th percentile URL determinations, including the following areas:

-- a) pre-inclusion screening procedures needed to document and ensure all subjects in the reference cohort are healthy; - b) an increase in the number of male and female subjects, to allow for improved accuracy when calculating the sex-specific 95% CI for the 99th percentile; - c) investigation of biological interferences in specimens that demonstrate unexpected hs-cTn concentrations, based on clinical assessment or statistical outlier analyses; - d) standardization of pre-analytical factors and elimination of analytical interferences; - e) utilization of several reagent and calibrator lots to reduce influences in lot shifts when determining the hs-cTn 99th percentile.
+We include some changes, modifications, and clarifications in comparison to previous recommendations that are intended to increase the robustness of future 99th percentile URL determinations, including the following areas: (a) preinclusion screening procedures needed to document and ensure all subjects in the reference cohort are healthy; (b) an increase in the number of male and female subjects, to allow for improved accuracy when calculating the sex-specific 95% CI for the 99th percentile; (d) investigation of biological interferences in specimens that demonstrate unexpected hs-cTn concentrations, based on clinical assessment or statistical outlier analyses; (e) standardization of preanalytical factors and elimination of analytical interferences; and (f) utilization of several reagent and calibrator lots to reduce influences in lot shifts when determining the hs-cTn 99th percentile.

-Cardiac troponin 99th percentile URLs applied in the Universal Definition of
+Cardiac Troponin 99th Percentile URLs Applied in the Universal Definition of Myocardial Infarction

-Myocardial Infarction

-Clinical laboratory reference intervals are fundamental tools utilized by the medical community and patients to interpret laboratory test results and distinguish between health conditions defined as 'normal' or 'abnormal'.
-Categorization as 'abnormal' may imply disease but could also be an unintentional finding without any clinical implication, since a certain percentage of healthy individuals by definition will be measured outside the URL depending on the percentile used to differentiate between the two conditions. hs-cTn measurements differ from many other laboratory assays in that the assay-specific 99th percentile, not the 97th percentile, serves as the URL and is used as a diagnostic cut-off for myocardial injury of any etiology, and in the proper clinical setting to support the diagnosis of acute MI.
+Clinical laboratory reference intervals are fundamental tools utilized by the medical community and patients to interpret laboratory test results and distinguish between health conditions defined as normal or abnormal.
+Categorization as abnormal may imply disease but could also be an unintentional finding without any clinical implication, since a certain percentage of healthy individuals by definition will be measured outside the URL depending on the percentile used to differentiate between the 2 conditions. hs-cTn measurements differ from many other laboratory assays in that the assayspecific 99th percentile, not the 97th percentile, serves as the URL and is used as a diagnostic cutoff for myocardial injury of any etiology and, in the proper clinical setting, to support the diagnosis of acute MI.